 Our Process – Step 4 – Ongoing Services

 Our ongoing OT services will be determined by what has been originally stipulated in the service agreement.

 Occasionally the service engagement may only be for the assessment and trialing of one piece of equipment only and there may be no ongoing services required from Community Therapy once the Assistive Technology Request has been completed.

 More commonly however, our OTs will provide training on set up and use of any equipment prescribed and review of any modifications that have been installed.

-If services are to cease with us, such as in the event the participant moves to another service provider, we provide the participant with all of the information and reports that have been completed by our OTs to date.
-This will help participants in applying for future funding or engage other therapists in an efficient manner.
+If services are to cease with us, such as in the event the person moves to another service provider, we provide the person with all of the information and reports that have been completed by our OTs to date.
+This will help the person to apply for future funding or engage other therapists in an efficient manner.

 Do your OTs help people living with Mental Health considerations?

 Yes, please navigate to our Occupational Therapy for Mental Health page to learn more.